Father's Day Event — Now through June 22. Request your exclusive pricing today. Get Pricing →

 For purists who want an authentic, off-grid sauna experience — no electricity, just fire and stones — a wood-fired sauna is the way to go.
 We carry complete off-grid sauna packages from Dundalk LeisureCraft that include the sauna, a Harvia M3 wood-burning stove, chimney kit, and all accessories — everything you need in one order.

-These packages range from $8,795 to $13,379 depending on the sauna size and configuration.
-They're perfect for remote cabins, lakeside properties, or any location where running electrical isn't practical.
+These packages are perfect for remote cabins, lakeside properties, or any location where running electrical isn't practical.
 You get total control over humidity by pouring water over heated stones, plus the unmistakable aroma of a real wood-fired sauna.
 See our wood vs electric sauna heater guide for a deeper comparison of the two approaches.
+Get Pricing on any off-grid package.

 Sauna Heater Costs